0prahWinfrey/Bioinformatics/README.md

 You can install the dependencies yourself using either pip/conda or you can run the bash script in src/main/bash

-## Building java
+## Building java WORK IN PROGRESS
 Requires : maven java

-go to src/main/java

 mvn clean install

+Jar is in target